 Gum disease, also known as periodontal disease, is the sixth most common disease in the world.
 People with diabetes are more likely to experience gum disease if they’ve had poor blood sugar levels for a long period of time.

 Gum disease affects the gums and bone supporting the teeth and eventually leads to tooth loss.
 The good news, though, is that gum disease is preventable and can be easily treated in the early stages of the disease.

 What does gum disease have to do with diabetes?

-Higher than normal blood glucose levels cause higher than normal levels of glucose in the saliva which creates a fertile breeding ground for bacteria and in turn raises the risk of dental decay and gum disease.
+Uncontrolled blood sugar levels can cause levels of glucose to rise in the saliva and this creates a breeding ground for bacteria, increasing the risk of gum disease and dental decay.

 What are the symptoms of gum disease?

 In most cases gum disease is not painful and you may be unaware of it.
 However, if you have any of the following symptoms you should consult a dentist or hygienist:

 - Bleeding in the mouth when cleaning or eating

 - Gaps appearing between the teeth and the teeth moving apart

 - Presence of pus around the gumline (abscesses)